Recognize a verb when you find one.

 I am the delicious aroma?
 Not the last time I checked.
 Smell, in this sentence, is an action verb.

-The aroma of the grilled octopus smells appetizing.
+The grilled octopus smells appetizing.

 Godzilla appeared in the doorway, spooking me badly.

-Godzilla appeared happy to see me.
+Godzilla appeared happy to find me.

 Here, appeared is connecting the subject, Godzilla, to his state of mind, happiness.